Joint modeling of wind speed and wind direction through a conditional approach: Application

 \section{Application}

 The aim of this application is to estimate how the joint distribution of wind speed and direction may change from present to a possible future climate condition.
 According to the 2021 climate change report published by the Intergovernmental Panel on Climate Change (IPCC) \citep{ipcc}, research on the possible impact of climate change on wind patterns is warranted as it is a resource for clean energy.
 However, compared to temperature and precipitation, it is still uncertain how wind speed and direction distribution might change under future climate scenarios.
-For example, (\cite{windclimate}) found that observational data exhibit a decreasing trend in the wind data while reanalysis data show an increasing trend.
-Furthermore, \citep{, windclimate2} show that reanalysis data from different Climate models show inconsistent trends in wind speed distribution.
+For example, \cite{windclimate} found that observational data exhibit a decreasing trend in the annual mean wind speeds while reanalysis data show an increasing trend in the annual mean wind speeds.
+Furthermore, \cite{ windclimate2} show that reanalysis data from different Climate models show inconsistent trends in wind speed distribution.
 We aim to supplement these findings by examining any changes in the distribution of wind speed with respect to wind direction using our method \texttt{BWHR}.

-\subsection{Data analysis}
+\subsection{Data Analysis}